-Death Stranding movie: Everything you need to know
+Death Stranding movie: Everything you need to know about Kojima's first film adaptation

-(Pocket-lint) - There's certainly no shortage of video game movie and TV adaptations being announced these days, however, few are as exciting as Hideo Kojima's Death Stranding.
+There's certainly no shortage of video game movie and TV adaptations being announced these days, however, few are as exciting as Hideo Kojima's Death Stranding.

 The game designer isn't shy about his love of film, and his games often wear their cinematic inspirations on their sleeve.
 In fact, his Twitter bio reads "70 per cent of my body is made of movies."

-So, it's no wonder that people are very excited at the prospect of Kojima's work hitting the big screen.
+So, it's no wonder that people are very excited at the prospect of Kojima's work hitting the big screen (as well as Death Stranding 2, which is on the way).

 It's still early days, and details are a little thin on the ground, but here's everything we know so far about the upcoming Death Stranding adaptation.